chhsiao1981/use-thunk/README.md

 React-Reducer-Utils is with the following additional features:

 1. The development of the reducers follows the concept of redux-duck.
-2. Similar to mapDispatchToProps, the bound-dispatch-actions are generated through useActionDispatchReducer().
+2. Similar to mapDispatchToProps, the bound-dispatched-actions are generated through useReducer().

 Install
 -----